marks/melodykramer.github.io/_posts/2015-02-03-how-betty-who-is-89-gets-her-news.md

 3. no pop-ups, no overlaid ads, no bait-and-switch links
 4. easy and big scroll buttons
 5. maybe two-steps needed to leave the page
+6. Browser extensions or a dedicated browser serving this UI style

 Have you seen something that would be well-designed for Betty?
 What would you make?   #newsforbetty